JordonOsborne/Porfolio/src/app/header/README.md

 ## Anatomy

-The header element of this website consist of three sections: Logo, Developer Status/Searchbar, and Navigation Menu.
+The header element of this website consist of three parts: Logo, Developer Status/Searchbar, and Navigation Menu.
 The center portion of the header is reserved for searchbar when applicable, but will display 'Site Administrator' when the user signed in is a site admin.
 The navigation element utilizes [React Aria Menu](https://react-spectrum.adobe.com/react-aria/Menu.html) components.
 Each navigation menu item has its own popover with another three section layout defined below.

 <table>
 <tr><td>